HelinaJarvesaar/myFlightBookingApp/README.md

 - **Seat Persistence** – Save seat reservations to the database.
 - **Validation & Errors** – Improve input validation and user-friendly error handling.
 ___
-- **If I redesign this project:** - I would focus on improving the visual UI with a Figma prototype first and then rebuild the front-end with a design system in mind.
+## <a id="redesign-project"></a>👩‍💻 If I redesign this project:

+- I would focus on improving the visual UI with a Figma prototype first and then rebuild the front-end with a design system in mind.

 ## <a id="screenshots"></a> Screenshots